dcycle/docker-digitalocean-php/README.md

 Deprecation notice
 -----

+2024-04-02: This project is officially obsolete due to [this issue](https://github.com/dcycle/docker-digitalocean-php/issues/3).
+Please use https://github.com/digitalocean/doctl instead.

 2021-03-25: Although this still may work, it is no longer being maintained.
 Instead, you can use:

 * https://github.com/digitalocean/doctl